 (1) Includes fees and expenses related to the fiscal year audit and interim reviews, notwithstanding when the fees and expenses were billed or when the services rendered.
+For fiscal 2019, includes audit fees and expenses related to discontinued operations and for fiscal 2018 includes audit fees and expenses related to a bill and hold restatement.

-All audit, audit-related and non-audit services were pre-approved by the Audit Committee, which concluded that the provision of such services by BDO USA was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+All audit services were pre-approved by the Audit Committee, which concluded that the provision of such services by BDO USA was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
 The Audit Committee's pre-approval policies provide that the Chairman of the Audit Committee has the authority to approve individual audit related and permitted non-audit engagements up to \$10,000 subject to subsequent review and approval by the entire Audit Committee.
 Larger engagements require majority Audit Committee approval.
-There were no engagements of this type provided by BDO USA during the last two years except the audit related to the recent acquisition discussed above which was approved by the Audit Committee.
+There were no engagements of this type provided by BDO USA during the last two years.